Compressor Types and Applications

 The gate is a particular type of Dynamic Processor.

-With the same classic compressor settings, instead of reducing the gain of a signal when it goes over the threshold, the gate mutes it when it falls below the threshold.
+Rather than decreasing the gain of a signal when it exceeds the threshold, the gate mutes it when it falls below the threshold.

 Expanders

-In this case, the ratio is reversed and sets the rate of gain increase (not reduction).
+In this scenario, the ratio operates in reverse, determining the rate of gain increase rather than reduction.

-Belonging to this category, we have again the Maselec MLA-4, which is a tremendous mastering expander.
+Within this category, we once again find the remarkable Maselec MLA-4, a truly exceptional mastering expander.
+Its capabilities are unparalleled.

 Stay Current on the Latest News